WITPASS/witpass-wordpress-docker-image/README.md

 # Environment variables:
-* Use `app.env` file to pass environment variables to the docker-compose application.
+* Use `app.env` file (or some other filename, wnding in `.env`)  to pass environment variables to the docker-compose application.
 This file is part of `.gitignore` and must remain so.
 * Ensure that you encode your git token with base64 before placing it in `app.env` .
 Here is how you can convert your git token into base64 representation:

 ```
-$ MY_GITHUB_TOKEN='yourgithubtokenyouobtainedfromgithub'
+$ MY_GITHUB_TOKEN='your-github-token-you-obtained-from-github'
 $ echo ${MY_GITHUB_TOKEN} | base64 -w 0
 ```